 The observation that the presence of any of the three bS21 homologs can reduce rpsU2 transcript abundance is consistent with a model in which r-proteins are regulators in a negative feedback loop.
 In particular, the abundance of an r-protein would be inversely correlated to the abundance of its mRNA (i.e., as the r-protein abundance decreases, its transcript increases).
 In this case, all three bS21-2 homologs can repress the transcript encoding bS21-2.
 These bS21 homologs are between 48-72% identical (Trautmann and Ramsey, 2022), and, given their similar influence on rpsU2 mRNA, it raises the possibility that the conserved residues in bS21 homologs are key for regulation of rpsU2, either directly or indirectly.

 The logical extension of this negative feedback model is ultimately a balance in r-protein abundance, with lower amounts of an r-protein triggering production of more r-protein and higher amounts inhibiting excess production.
-Yet, in the case of bS21-2 in F. tularensis, despite the increase in bS21-2-encoding transcript, we observed a disconnect between the increased transcript amount (at least 3-fold increased) and relative amount of encoded protein (about 30% increased) using reporter systems and when examining control of genes in the native rpsU2 operon.
+Yet, despite a 3-fold increase in bS21-2-encoding transcript, we observed only about a 30% increase in bS21-2 protein using reporter systems and when examining control of genes in the native rpsU2 operon.
 Because the presence or absence of bS21-2 does not substantially alter the abundance of proteins encoded by the rpsU2 operon, we hypothesize that another factor is limiting translation initiation, even in the presence of abundant rpsU2 mRNA.
 This factor (or factors) remains to be identified.

 While the 5´ UTR of the rpsU2 transcript is sufficient for regulation by bS21-2, the specific elements that permit regulation have yet to be identified.
 In examining the contribution of two predicted stem-loops in the leader sequence, we narrowed down the region sufficient to lead to regulation to 61 nucleotides.
 Additional work will be required to identify what sequence elements contribute to this regulation, as well as how bS21-2 exerts its regulatory effects.